Environments

 Create an Environment

-To create an environment, choose the option that most fit your style and use case as described in Setting Up a New Environment
+To create an environment, choose the option that best fits your style and use case as described in Setting Up a New Environment

-If the deployment is successful, its status will be set to Active, and the user will receive an email notifying him that the environment has been successfully created.
+If the deployment is successful, its status will be set to Active and the user will receive an email notification that the environment has been successfully created.

 If the deployment fails, the user will get an email notification (with details) and the environment status will be set to Failed.